DS6, Deformation-aware Semi-supervised Learning: Application to Small Vessel Segmentation with Noisy Training Data: Introduction

 \section{Introduction}

-Lenticulostriate Arteries (LSA) are terminal branches supplying blood to large portions of the basal ganglia\cite{Fennes2005}\cite{Fennes2006} with minimal overlap of perfusion territories.
-Recently, 7 Tesla Time-of-flight Magnetic resonance angiogram was able to depict LSA non-invasively\cite{Hendrikse2008} \cite{Kang2009}.
-LSA is associated with aging, dementia and Alzheimer \cite{Wardlaw2013}\cite{Zwanenburg2017}.
-Further, the detection of LSA is critical to study Small Vessel Diseases(SVD) non-invasively in detail.
-In this paper, as small vessels, we will consider an apparent diameter of 1-2 voxels.
+Small vessels in the brain, such as the Lenticulostriate Arteries (LSA), which supply blood to the basal ganglia~\citep{Fennes2005,Fennes2006}, are the terminal branches of the arterial vascular tree.
+Pathology of these small vessels is associated with ageing, dementia and Alzheimer's disease~\citep{Wardlaw2013,Zwanenburg2017,chalkias2022differentiating}.
+Segmentation and quantification of these small vessels is a critical step in the study of Cerebral Small Vessel Disease or CSVD~\citep{duan2020primary,litak2020cerebral}.
+The 7 Tesla (7T) Time-of-Flight MRA is capable of depicting such small vessels non-invasively~\citep{Hendrikse2008,Kang2009}.
+This paper refers to vessels as small when they have an apparent diameter of only one to two voxels, as seen in 7T MRA with a resolution of 300 \textmu m.

-The manual segmentation of these small vessels is a reliable method, but the process is time-consuming and laborious.
-Traditional approaches\cite{Frangi1998} \cite{Bernier2018} \cite{Hsu2017} \cite{Chen2018} which are capable of extracting vessels based on structural properties and semi-automated (involves manual intervention in annotating vessels and machine learning techniques to extracts features based on the annotations of observer and classify the non-annotated pixels of the image ) techniques can capture medium to large vessels but fail in detecting LSA.
-Also, a critical problem on the semi-automatic segmentation \cite{Sommer2011} of vessels is generating spurious points in the segmentation result\cite{Chen2018}.
+Manual segmentation of small vessels in 7T MRA is reliable but also time-consuming and laborious.
+Non-Deep Learning (non-DL) approaches~\citep{frangi1998multiscale,Bernier2018}, which are capable of extracting vessels based on structural properties, can detect medium to large vessels but detecting small vessels can be challenging~\citep{jerman2015beyond}.
+Manual and semi-automated techniques involve manual efforts in parameter tuning or annotating vessels, making it a time-consuming task requiring experience to achieve the required sensitivity to achieve robust detection of small vessels.
+Some of the semi-automated techniques use machine learning algorithms to extract features based on the annotations of observers and classify the non-annotated pixels of the image.
+Another common problem of semi-automatic vessel segmentation~\citep{Sommer2011} is generating spurious points in the segmentation result~\citep{Chen2018}.
+The aim of this research is to develop an approach that is capable of effectively segmenting small vessels using fully automated deep learning techniques based on convolutional neural networks, rendering time-consuming parameter tuning or manual intervention obsolete.

-We propose instead to segment LSA using machine learning approaches based on convolution neural networks.
-U-Net\cite{Ronneberger2015} and Attention U-Net\cite{Oktay2018} are neural networks architectures designed for segmentation.
-They have proven to be promising techniques in biomedical image segmentation.
-Thereby we use both the above architectures as baselines for our LSA segmentation approach.
-We propose a network combining Multiscale Supervision\cite{Zeng2017} in U-Net with elastic deformations, that learns on a small dataset of 6 volumes and is consistent under elastic transformations.